RingCanary/mistral-chat-cli-rs/README.md

-# Mistral-Codestral CLI
+# Mistral CLI

-Welcome to **Mistral-Codestral CLI**, a sleek and powerful command-line interface (CLI) tool built in Rust.
+Welcome to **Mistral CLI**, a sleek and powerful command-line interface (CLI) tool built in Rust.
 This application lets you harness the capabilities of the Mistral and Codestral APIs to chat with AI, test API connections, and analyze code snippets—all from the comfort of your terminal.

 ---